mhdawson/google-drive-wrapper/README.md

   complete or an error occurs  The first parameter will be err.  err will either be null if the resolution was succesful or an Error object with information as to why the resolution failed.
+If there is an error then if available, the second parameter will be the file that the meta was requested for.
   If successful the second parameter will be the google drive metadata object for file matching the file specified.

 ##  getFileMetaData